Racing

 Stumptown Cross is a series of fun, competitive cross country races for runners of all ages and abilities to truly test their ability.
 Come out and test yourself in the grass, hills, and mud!

 Each year, we send teams of TRL members who’ve participated in at least two races of the series to USATF Club Cross Country Nationals.
 Financial support to the National Championship is offered to those who make the team selection process.
+This year’s nationals are in Tacoma on December 14, so we anticipate a large turnout.

 Register online at RunSignUp.com